wewireafrica/frontend-nss-test-2024/README.md

 Currency Converter Application Test
 Objective:
-Create a NestJS application that allows users to calculate conversion between currencies.
+Create a NextJs application that allows users to calculate conversion between currencies.
 The purpose of this test is to test your ability to solve problems and how you approach writing code.

 User Interface:
 Having a fancy design is not compulsory and may not affect how we judge your performance.
-You're required to use

 Currency Data: